0x4e49434f4c45/amcdb/README.md

 all of the configuration settings for AMCDB live.
 If you change anything, you'll need to stop and start your Minecraft server for the new settings to take effect.

+### Configure webhook mode
+If you want to display Minecraft player heads as Discord avatars, you'll need to enable webhook mode.
+This is optional -- AMCDB will work fine if you don't set up a webhook.

+To set up a webhook, follow these steps:
+1. Open your Discord server Settings page.
+2. On the left, select Integrations (under the "Apps" category).
+3. Click on "Webhooks", then "New Webhook".
+4. Click on your new webhook, change its name to Minecraft (or whatever you like), and set the channel to the channel you want to use for Minecraft chat.
+5. Click "Copy Webhook URL".
+6. Paste the URL into `amcdb.properties` next to `amcdb.discord.channels.chat.webhookUrl=`.
+   Don't forget to uncomment that line by removing the `#` at the beginning.
+7. As always, save the `amcdb.properties` file and restart your server.
+You should start to see in-game messages appearing in Discord with player names and avatars!